Register to get access to free programming courses with interactive exercises

 Consistent execution of Gulp tasks

-In the screenshots, it's worth paying attention to when tasks are started.
+Let us pay attention to the moment when tasks started in the screenshots.
 With parallel execution, Gulp shows all the tasks running simultaneously, and when using the series() function, the execution of a new task starts only after the previous one finishes.

 Many of the tasks in Gulp are related to file processing.
-Whether it's SASS, Pug, or another tool, they all need to be processed into a format that the browser understands.
-To do this, you must specify which file will be processed and where it should be moved after processing.
+Whether it's SASS, Pug, or another tool, we should process them into a format understandable for browsers.
+To do this, we specify which file to process and where to move it after processing.
 Two functions are responsible for this in Gulp:

-• src() to specify the path to the file being processed
+• src() to specify the path to the file we are processing

-• dest() to specify the path where to put the processed file
+• dest() to specify the path where to put the file we have already processed

 There are no particular surprises here.
-These functions are responsible for handling file paths and basic communication.
-In fact, they're much more flexible than they may seem at first, but the rest of the functionality, such as caching, is used very rarely and in only large projects.
-Let's look at a basic example of a file copying operation:
+These functions are responsible for handling file paths and communication.
+They're much more flexible than they may seem at first, but the rest of the functionality, such as caching, is used very rarely and in only large projects.
+Let's look at a basic example of a file-copying operation:

 const { src, dest } = require('gulp');